MEDIC ST 3000A - Third Year MBBS Examination Part 1

 6 NGP MEDIC ST 3104A/B Research and Critical Reasoning 6 NGP Total 24

-To progress into year 4 a student must pass MEDIC ST 3000A/B - Third Year MBBS Examination Part 1/2 and have achieved a pass in all year level components (24 units).
+To progress into year 4 a student must pass MEDIC ST 3000A and 3000B - Third Year MBBS Examination Part 1 and Part 2 courses and have achieved a pass in all year level components (24 units).

 No information currently available.